sightDOING

 Quitting something cold turkey is difficult and frustrating, making it easy to slip back into your old habits.
 On the other hand, cutting back gradually can lead to long-lasting changes while still letting you indulge a little.

-Head to happy hour twice a month instead of every week, order a small latte instead of a large, and consider carpooling once a week.
-Cutting your habits in half is enough to lead to significant savings, and once you’re comfortable with the new normal, consider cutting things in half again.
+Head to happy hour twice a month instead of every week, order a small latte instead of a large, or consider carpooling once a week.
+Cutting your habits in half is enough to lead to significant savings without feeling deprived in real life all the time.

 Central America can be an affordable place to travel all the time!